CODAIT/flight-delay-notebooks/README.md

-# Analyzing flight delay and weather data
+# Analyzing flight delay and weather data using Elyra, Kubeflow Pipelines and KFServing

 This repository contains a set of Python scripts and Jupyter notebooks that analyze and predict flight delays.
 The datasets are hosted on the [IBM Developer Data Asset Exchange](https://ibm.biz/data-exchange).